FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 of such a theory.
 I still feel like the following experiments don't go far enough, but they are a step in the right direction.

+As a general note I've attempted these experiments, but haven't gotten results that make sense.
+The top-k accuracy appears fixed for specific datasets.
+For example nfcorpus always gets 5% top-2 accuracy, scifact 90% top-2 accuracy regardless of the number of dimensions or other factors.

+I used WSL with an rtx 4090 and WSL with rtx 3090 (which is supported experimentally), and got similar issues.
+I can't tell if the lack of correct results is due to
+1. Hardware/environment configuration
+2. Misuse of the original code (the majority of the code used is copied from the paper)
+3. Issues in the underlying code

+I've spent a fair amount of time debugging the code (2) and suspect that issue is likely 1 or 3.
+I have limited access to supported hardware and configurations, so its hard to debug 1.
+For now I've given up, but will try again later.

 ### Estimates of minimum dimensions over real datasets